Archive | Vocal music RSS feed for this section

 Singing Out for SafeHouse

 Preview by Betsy Schwarm Music has often set out to support and promote social causes.
-Even before recent and current pop stars began undertaking such endeavors, Bedřich Smetana was speaking up […]
+Even before recent and current pop stars began undertaking such endeavors, Bedřich Smetana was speaking up for Czech nationalism, and it is no accident that Mozart’s The Marriage of Figaro explores the divide between aristocrats and those who serve them.
+So […]

 0 Comments Read more »